 Queer agenda (2020-2025)

 I started this project in 2020 as a way to playfully subvert the idea of a "queer agenda" while giving back to the community.
-Since then, I've donated around $2,000 in proceeds to queer organizations.
-The designs lean into common myths and misconceptions, with a heavy up heavy dose of humor on the side.
+Since then, I've donated around $3,000 in proceeds to queer organizations.
+The designs lean into common myths and misconceptions, with a heavy dose of humor on the side.

 2025